 Does any of this matter?

 There is a growing awareness that autism has its complexities.
-In parallel, there is a need to get some clearer understandings in the way autism gets talked about and portrayed, in order that there is improvement in society???s general awareness of what autism is, is not, or can be.
+In parallel, there is a need to get some clearer understandings in the way autism gets talked about and portrayed, in order that there is improvement in society’s general awareness of what autism is, is not, or can be – and, beyond simple awareness, so that society can order itself better to meet the needs of a wider range of people than at present.

 Has this exploring got anywhere?